LiCaoZ/edge-developer.zh-CN/microsoft-edge/devtools-guide-chromium/whats-new/2022/01/devtools.md

 <!-- > [!NOTE]
 > Portions of this page are modifications based on work created and [shared by Google](https://developers.google.com/terms/site-policies) and used according to terms described in the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0).
-> The original page for announcements from the Chromium project is [What's New In DevTools (Chrome 97)](https://developer.chrome.com/blog/new-in-devtools-97) and is authored by [Jecelyn Yeen](https://developers.google.com/web/resources/contributors#jecelynyeen) (Developer advocate working on Chrome DevTools at Google).
+> The original page for announcements from the Chromium project is [What's New in DevTools (Chrome 97)](https://developer.chrome.com/blog/new-in-devtools-97) and is authored by [Jecelyn Yeen](https://developers.google.com/web/resources/contributors#jecelynyeen) (Developer advocate working on Chrome DevTools at Google).

 [![Creative Commons License.](https://i.creativecommons.org/l/by/4.0/88x31.png)](https://creativecommons.org/licenses/by/4.0)
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0). -->